chaosloth/flex-multichannel-reservations/README.md

-# Your custom Twilio Flex Plugin
+# Reject all pending reservations in Twilio Flex

 Twilio Flex Plugins enables the rejection of pending all Task Router reservations if the worker (agent) is moved into a timeout state.
 For example if the agent is  handling multichannel interactions across voice, sms, chat, (or others) and they miss a voice reservation, Task Router workspace may be configured to change the worker to a specific state.
 This plugin adds logic to _also_ reject all pending reservations, potentially from other channels or other workflows.